davadazaita/davadazaita/README.md

 ** 1. One: Written C Linear.

+**OBS: BLACK CODE SAUSAGE**

-**OBS: It is very common to make the code sausage, that is, a mixture of GNU GCC ANSI C89/90 within the GNU Assembly**
+It is very common to make the code sausage, that is, a mixture of GNU GCC ANSI C89/90 within the GNU Assembly**

 ---